Cruise Travel Insurance

 What is the difference between cruise insurance and general travel insurance?

 General travel insurance is mostly designed for those planning to relax on a land-based holiday, by the pool, on the beach, or with a little sightseeing, for example.
 A cruise holiday has very different elements, requiring a more specialist cover.
-It’s unlikely that a standard holiday insurance policy would provide cover in the unfortunate event of having to be medically evacuated by helicopter whilst at sea.
+It’s unlikely that a standard holiday insurance policy would provide cover in the unfortunate event of having to be medically evacuated by helicopter or launch whilst at sea.
 This, for instance, is the type of scenario that specialist cruise insurance would take into account, giving you reassurance that you’re suitably covered throughout your trip should the unexpected occur.

 I’ve got insurance with my bank, is that adequate?

 While a bank policy might seem like the easiest option, it isn’t always the best.
 Bank policies are often given away free and usually offer limited or standard cover.
 These generic policies don’t take into account any pre-existing medical conditions or the extra requirements to insure a longer duration sailing such as a World Cruise.
-Dedicated cruise insurance is tailored to accommodate this kind of circumstances.
+Dedicated cruise insurance is tailored to accommodate these kind of circumstances.

 Why do I have to declare all pre-existing medical conditions?